-Understanding and predicting the complexity of Earth's natural changes and variations as well as its responses to human interference, management and alteration requires many disciplines of science working together.
-We approach our research as a system of sciences, where the Earth system is one of several organized groups of components that interact with one another.
+Understanding and predicting the complexity of Earth’s natural changes and variations as well as its responses to human influence requires many disciplines of science working together.

 To learn how your organization can benefit from funding our research, please visit the Joint Program Sponsorship page.